theos/theos/README.md

 See [LICENSE](LICENSE) for licensing information.

+## Environment
+Please note that Theos symlinks are not made by default by this Theos fork in new projects created by NIC.
+You must set and export the `$THEOS` variable in your environment.
+[See below](#wheres-the-theos-symlink) for details.

 ## Features of this fork
 First off - it's important to note that GitHub says this repo is a fork of DHowett/theos.
 Since forking, [rpetrich's fork](https://github.com/rpetrich/theos) has also been merged, as well as some others here and there.